jonatanschneider/auctionary/README.md

 The communication between server and client takes place with AJAX requests (for product detail pages etc.) and with io websockets (live-update of article bids).

-We use Promises to synch callbacks of requests.
+We use Promises to sync callbacks of requests.

 ### Authenticaion